Panel 1

 ISPRA

-In 2022, 1.1 million tons of special waste were sent for incineration, treated both in special waste incineration plants and in plants primarily dedicated to the treatment of urban waste and authorized by the competent authorities as disposal facilities (D10) and/or as energy recovery facilities (R1), in accordance with note 4 of Annex C of Legislative Decree 152/06.
-Specifically, approximately 626,000 tons of special waste were treated with the R1 recovery operation (Table 4).
-The number of special waste incineration plants in the national territory in 2022 was 70, with 43 located in the North, 7 in the Center, and 20 in the South (Table 3).
+In 2023, approximately 1.1 million tonnes of special waste were sent for incineration, treated both in special waste incineration plants and in facilities primarily dedicated to the treatment of municipal waste, authorized by the competent authorities as disposal plants (D10) and/or energy recovery plants (R1), pursuant to Note 4 of Annex C of Legislative Decree 152/06.
+In particular, 713 thousand tonnes of special waste were treated through the R1 recovery operation (Table 4).